 - As a verb, to bow means to bend forward at the waist, typically after someone has performed onstage for an audience.
 In some cultures, like Japan, bowing is part of an introduction as a sign of respect.

 - As a noun, “bow wow” is used to describe a dog’s bark.
 It’s an example of onomatopoeia.
-This meaning has been used for musician’s or band’s names, and in song, George Clinton’s Atomic Dog.
+This meaning has been used for musician’s or band’s names, and in a song, like George Clinton’s Atomic Dog.

-So what about bow (pronounced “boh”; rhymes with low, flow, mow)?
+So, what about bow (pronounced “boh”; rhymes with low, flow, mow)?
 It’s a noun.